danieljbae/danieljbae-react_flask_node_interchange/README.md

 - **Simplified Deployment**: By integrating the frontend into the backend, we can deploy a single application, simplifying the deployment process and reducing overhead.

 - **Flexibility in Choice**: Developers are not tied to a specific backend technology.
 Depending on the project's needs, one can easily switch between Flask, Node.js, or any other backend technology.

----

-This README provides a comprehensive guide on setting up, running, and integrating the React frontend with Flask and Node.js backends.